oracle-livelabs/converged/obaas/extend-mobile-app/extend-mobile-app.md

     }
     ```

+## Task 5: Add the account selector and wire it up to the Account microservice

 1. Hook up the REST API to get list of accounts

    TODO that thing

+## Task 6: Handle the form submission

 1. Create the function to handle submission

    TODO that thing

+## Task 7: Test the finished Cloud Cash feature

 1. Run the app

    TODO press 'r' and so on

-Task 4: Verify the Cloud Cash request in the backend
+1. Verify the Cloud Cash request in the backend

    TODO that thing